What Is a Limited Liability Partnership (LLP)?

 Seeking Additional Guidance

-If you're interested in forming an LLP, contact your secretary of state or similar regulatory authority to find out more about your eligibility to create an LLP.
+If you're interested in forming an LLP, contact your SOS or similar regulatory authority to find out more about your eligibility to create an LLP.
 If you're looking for legal advice on whether forming an LLP is the right choice for your business, consider talking to a business attorney.
 They can help you understand how the advantages of an LLP can best benefit your business.
 A business lawyer can also help you negotiate and draft an LLP agreement.

 Find the business structure that fits your business.
 Take our business formation quiz for help deciding the best structure for your business.